Description

 Applying this definition to our asset in some examples:

-• The maximum drop from peak to valley over 5 years of iShares 10-20 Year Treasury Bond ETF is -41.1 days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum reduction from previous high of -41.1 days in the last 5 years of iShares 10-20 Year Treasury Bond ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: